jorgetstechnology/Eagle-Eyes/README.md

 Shell Commands:
   - Running
+Get data about all the running modules, what client it is running on & its identifying number.

   - Stream (Client Index)
     - Stream Kill (Client Index | *)

+To open a stream of a specific client, opening a window of the clients screen in a live feed.
   - Cam (Client Index) (Camera Number) (Height,Width)
     - Cam Kill (Client Index | *)

+To open a camera stream of the users live webcam, needing to know what webcam number you want to use & the size of the camera.
+With the help of the devices command this information is provided.
   - Audio (Client Index)
     - Audio Kill (Client Index | *)

+Listen to a clients microphone input live.
   - Keylogger (Client Index)
     - Keylogger Kill (Client Index | *)
     - Keylogger Text (Client Index)
     - Keylogger Image (Client Index)

+Log every key of a client with the option to write out these logs directly in the console or by creating an black & white image of the text.
   - Talk (Client Index)
     - Talk Kill (Client Index | *)

+Talk directly with the client, in combination with the audio module you can create an audio conversation.
   - Server (Ms-Dos Command)

+If you need to use your command prompt of your server, you can do it from within the program.
   - Archive (Client Username | -a)

+Archive the data collected from a specific client or all clients with "-a".
+This will remove the folder of either the single user or all users after them being archived.
   - Whoami (Client Index)

+If you've not used whoami upon connect option you can do it manually, gathering vital system information & location data of a client.
   - All (Session Command)

+Sent a single command to every client & get everyones response.
+This will create a slight feeling of a botnet but it is slower & is executed in a linear fashion.
   - List [-l] | Ls [-l]

+List all the connected clients, either with basic information or a long list of who this person is with the "-l" flag.
   - Session (Client Index)

+Upon a session with a specific client, this will make more commands available without the "all" or "client" commands & be receptive to command prompt data responses.
+Note that this session will be timed out after 2 minutes of inactivity returning you back to the managing Shell to be able to keep all the clients alive even when no data is being sent between the sockets.
+If this happens, you can just reconnect & proceed.
   - Client (Client Index) (Session Command)

+Send a session command to a specific client without entering a session with this client.
   - Del (Client Index | *)

+Delete one or more clients from your server, disconnecting them from you.
   - Options

+This will print to the console all available options you can set to improve your experience & change how the program is running.
   - Set (Setting=Value)

+This will set one of the options provided by the "options" command.
   - Time

+This will print out the time you've started the program & the current time.
   - Banner

+Print out the banner that is shown when initially running the program.
   - Clear | Cls

+Clear the console.
   - Exit | Quit

+Exit the program for good.

 Session Commands:
   - Running